0:00

 5. The Knife Was Wiped

 No DNA or fingerprints from anyone else were found on the knife.
-But no fingerprints from Ellen were either — despite the Medical Examiner insisting she stabbed herself repeatedly.
+But no fingerprints from Ellen Rae were either — despite the Medical Examiner insisting she stabbed herself repeatedly.
 It appeared wiped.

 6. The Medical Examiner Changed Their Story

 The original ruling was homicide.
 It wasn’t changed after new forensic evidence — it was changed after meetings with police.
 Even the original pathologist who signed the suicide ruling later said publicly: “I no longer support that conclusion.”
+This raises serious questions about potential conflicts of interest in the investigation.

 7. Psychological Profile Doesn’t Support Suicide

-Ellen had no history of self-harm or suicidal behavior.
+Ellen Rae had no history of self-harm or suicidal behavior.
 She was planning her wedding.
 She had a full fridge.
 She had just emailed a student about the next day’s lesson minutes before she died.
 None of it aligns with a suicidal mindset.

 Why Would This Be Covered Up? 🧩

-Was the killer someone she knew?
+• Was the killer someone she knew?

-Was law enforcement protecting someone?
+• Was law enforcement protecting someone?

-Did investigators rush to close the case?
+• Did investigators rush to close the case?

-Would reopening it expose professional misconduct?
+• Would reopening it expose professional misconduct?

-Many true crime analysts and Ellen’s own legal team believe that once the “suicide” ruling was entered, the city dug in to avoid liability.
-Reversing it now would not only prove Ellen was murdered — it would also prove authorities ignored a homicide for nearly 15 years.
+Many true crime analysts and Ellen Rae’s own legal team believe that once the “suicide” ruling was entered, the city dug in to avoid liability.
+Reversing it now would not only prove Ellen Rae was murdered — it would also prove authorities ignored a homicide for nearly 15 years.
+The lawsuit her parents filed also revealed missing case files, inconsistencies in reports, and unrecorded police communications.
+At one point, even a neuropathologist’s findings were omittedfrom the official file because they contradicted the suicide ruling.
+This wasn’t just sloppy work — this looked deliberate, raising concerns about the chain of custody for critical evidence and potential conflicts of interest.

 The Man in the Middle: Sam Goldberg 🧩

-Ellen’s fiancé, Sam, found her body.
+Ellen Rae’s fiancé, Sam, found her body.
 Police said he cooperated fully and was never charged.
 But many questions remain:

-Why did he kick the door instead of calling building security first?
+• Why did he kick the door instead of calling building security first?

-Why did emails from his laptop get deleted after Ellen died?
+• Why did emails from his laptop get deleted after Ellen died?

-Why have some of his statements changed over time?
+• Why have some of his statements changed over time?

 The 2025 Medical Review — A Second Failure

+When the October 2025 ruling again called Ellen Rae’s death a suicide, the public response was outrage.
 Supporters called it a “paper shield” — a legal move designed to protect city officials rather than reveal truth.
-The review ignored independent forensic experts, relied heavily on selective evidence, and framed Ellen’s anxiety medication as proof she was suicidal — even though her own psychiatrist said she was not a suicide risk.
+The review ignored independent forensic scientists, relied heavily on selective evidence, and framed Ellen Rae’s anxiety medication as proof she was suicidal — even though her own psychiatrist said she was not a suicide risk.
+The Medical Examiner even tried to claim that one of her spinal wounds might have happened during autopsy — a claim her family’s forensic team proved false.

 Why This Case Matters 🔥

-The Ellen Greenberg case has become more than a suspicious death — it’s a symbol of everything broken in American forensic investigation:
+The Ellen Rae Greenberg case has become more than a suspicious death — it’s a symbol of everything broken in American forensic investigation:

-Medical examiners influenced by police
+• Medical examiners influenced by police

-Evidence mismanaged or suppressed
+• Evidence mismanaged or suppressed

-Suicide rulings used to avoid homicide investigations
+• Suicide rulings used to avoid homicide investigations

-Families forced to fight for truth — alone
+• Families forced to fight for truth — alone

-For years, Ellen’s parents have fought not for money, but for justice.
-They have said:
+For years, Ellen Rae’s parents have fought not for money, but for justice.
+They have said: “We will never stop.
+Ellen did not kill herself.”
+And looking at the evidence, they’re not wrong to demand answers.

 Twenty stab wounds.
 Bruises.
 Knife wiped clean.
 Door that wasn’t really locked.
 An autopsy changed after police pressure.
 Expert after expert saying suicide was impossible.
+Yet the official story?
+She did it to herself.
+Case closed.
+To believe Ellen Rae committed suicide, you must ignore physics, forensics, crime scene science, and common sense.
+This is not a suicide.
+This is not even an unsolved mystery.
+This is an uninvestigated murder.